rust-lang/surveys/surveys/2024-annual-survey/questions.md

 ### Which of the following aspects of Rust present non-trivial problems to your programming productivity?

-#### Choose an assessment only for challenges that you think are impacting your work.
-You can skip any topic, we will interpret that as you are neutral.
+#### Assess only challenges that you think are impacting your work.

 Type: matrix (optional)